themeblvd/portfolios/readme.txt

 = How can I change the sidebar layout of Portfolio and Portfolio Tag archives? =

+If you're using a theme with Theme Blvd framework 2.5+, there's a user option for this at *Appearance > Theme Options > Layout > Sidebar Layout > Portfolios*.
+And if not, you can use the following code.

 `
 function my_sidebar_layout( $layout ) {